awaregroup/IIALab/labs/Lab03.md

 **Hint:** In preparation for the next step in the lab, using the breadcrumb trail (at the top middle of the screen) click on **msiotlabs-iia-user##** resource group to take you back to the higher level.

 ### 2.2 - Device Provisioning Service (DPS)

+The Device Provisioning Service is on the same level as the IoT Hub (see Hint in the previous step if stuck).

 DPS allows devices to be embedded with an organization specific key, that allows them to register against a specific IoT Hub on first boot.
 This enables device builders to easily manufacture a fleet of devices and have them register against centrally managed IoT Hubs.